tylergarcia/tylergarcia/README.md

 ### About me:

-Engineering Phsyics student at University of Central Oklahoma Currently learning Calculus and wanting to use code as a way to learn math from a different angle.
+Engineering Phsyics student at University of Central Oklahoma Currently learning differential equations and wanting to work on particle physics simulations

 Interested in working on:

-  - Physics simulations
-  - Computer vision
+  - Nuclear physics
-  - Audio processing
+  - Assembly theory

 <!--
 **tylergarcia/tylergarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.